-I fully credit this Healthy, High Protein Pasta Salad and a good night’s sleep for recovering so quickly and feeling so great the morning after the half marathon.
+I fully credit this fresh Pasta Salad and a good night's sleep for recovering so quickly and feeling so great the morning after the half marathon.

 This pasta salad is an easy, nutritious, well-balanced meal that will keep you full and satisfied.

 Avocados are packed with heart-healthy monounsaturated fatty acids, fiber, and other nutrients that our bodies need.
 They also help our bodies “better absorb fat-soluble nutrients like vitamins A, D, E, and K”, according to the Cedars Sinai Blog.

 Extra virgin olive oil also has heart-healthy monounsaturated fatty acids.
 And it’s loaded with powerful antioxidants.
 You can read more about its proven benefits HERE.